Skip to main content

 The State of Girls’ Rights in the UK 2024 was the biggest ever exercise in listening to girls’ voices ever conducted by Plan International in the UK.

 We spoke to over 3,000 girls and young women through surveys, interviews and workshops.
 Girls from across the UK created art, videos, poems, zines and more to explore their feelings about the issues they face growing up a girl.
-This is showcased in the behind the scenes video above from members of Gyros youth group in Great Yarmouth, created in partnership with Media Education and the University of Dundee.
+This is showcased in this behind the scenes video from members of Gyros youth group in Great Yarmouth, created in partnership with Media Education and the University of Dundee.